Zondax/cosmos-sdk/crypto/docs/adr.md

 Verifier <|-- CryptoProvider
 ```

-#### Types

-Each module will have its own types to keep everything as isolated as possible, yet there are some basic types shared across all part of the crypto module itself.

-##### Blob

-This is a wrapper for the widely used `[]byte` array.
-Since crypto module handles sensitive information, the objective is to provide some extra security around such type Like Zeroing its values after a read operation.

 #### Crypto provider

 A Crypto provider is the middleware object that handles the interaction with different instanced modules, A provider could be seen as a controller.

+It is created through a factory / builder method which contains all the implementations of the required interfaces.
+It aims to encapsulate
+the api of the crypto modules in one place.

 ```go
 TODO: Capabilities/ Options? @Eze